BigPolarBear1/factorization_v3/README.md

 I know the math behind it and will upload improvements soon.

 In addition I also need to fix coefficient lifting to higher powers.
 That code is broken atm.

+Once I finish with the main improvements I'll also upload an updated paper.
+I've written large sections of it already.